fracurul/fracurul/README.md

 <ul>
   <li>🌱 I'm a student at 42Málaga.</li>
-  <li>💬 Here, you would find the proyects i´ve been doing at 42Málaga foundation.
+  <li>💬 Here, you would find the projects i´ve been doing at 42Málaga foundation.
 </ul>

 ## <span style="font-size: 1.75em; color: #4CAF50;">42Projects📈</span>